moveit/moveit_tutorials/doc/planning_adapters/planning_adapters_tutorial.rst

 Running CHOMP as a post-processor for STOMP or vice versa
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Currently the development for this is work in progress.
+NOTE: Currently the development for STOMP Smoothing Adapter is work in progress.

 Now, it is demonstrated that STOMP can be used as a post-processing optimization technique for plans obtained by CHOMP.
 The intuition behind this is that CHOMP produces an initial path for STOMP.
 STOMP then takes this initial path and further smoothens this trajectory.
 To achieve this, follow the steps:

 #.
 Open the ``stomp_planning_pipeline.launch`` file in the ``<robot_moveit_config>/launch`` folder of your robot.
 For the Panda robot it is `this <https://github.com/ros-planning/panda_moveit_config/blob/master/launch/stomp_planning_pipeline.launch.xml>`_ file.
 Edit this launch file, find the lines where ``<arg name="planning_adapters">`` is mentioned and change it to: ::